 The Halpin Trust

 Charitable Trust The Halpin Trust has supported BTFL for several years, helping us to plant trees and involve children across the city.
 We are currently working with them on a project along the River Cole.

-The three local Waitrose branches have supported BTFL numerous times through their Community Matters scheme and Waitrose Four Oaks created a community orchard at Harvest Fields Park in November 2018.
+The three local Waitrose branches have supported BTFL numerous times through their Community Matters scheme; Waitrose Four Oaks has helped to create a community orchard at Harvest Fields Park in Sutton Coldfield.

 HS2 Community Environment Fund